-Canadians are affected by ransomware attacks more than 3,000 times per day.
-With cybercriminals working constantly to attack your data, keeping your business’s security top of mind in 2020 needs to be a priority.
+Canadians have been affected by fraudulent attacks more than 30,000 times in the past year.
+With cybercriminals working constantly to attack your data, keeping your business’s security top of mind in 2022 needs to be a priority.
 And good news—it's not too late to start protecting your business and SaskTel is here to help.
-Here are 5 tips to keep your business’s IT infrastructure safe this year—for more help, talk to our experts about a SaskTel IT Health Check.
+Here are 5 tips to keep your business’s IT infrastructure safe this year.
+And for more help, talk to our experts about a SaskTel IT Health Check.

 Use strong passwords and multi-factor authentication.

 This may seem obvious, but strong passwords are necessary for cybersecurity.
 Encourage all your employees to use passwords that are more like ‘jsJEpf48n!o0)n’ and less like ‘abcd1234’ and ensure they only use a password once.
 They also shouldn’t write their password down where it could potentially be stolen, such as a notebook that is kept on their desks.
 Instead, have them store their passwords in a secure password manager such as 1Password or LastPass.